trenskow/TWLAPI/README.md

 Endpoints that has a name in plural (eg. user**s**) gets and manipulates a collection of objects - whereas all others get and manipulates single objects.

+### Parameters

+Parameters are typically resource names - an example is the `POST /users/myusername/auths/` endpoint, where the `myusername` part is the parameter.
+Parameters in the documentation is indicated using the `[]` notation in the documentation of the endpoint names - as with the previous example, it is expressed as `POST /users/[username|email]/auths/`, indicating that the parameter - in this case - can be both a username and an e-mail address.

+> **Remark:** Parameters must by UTF-8 percent encoded (URL encoded).

+### Query Parameters

+Query parameters are parameters that is supplied to the APIs using the query string part of the URL.
+As of now the only parameters provided through query strings are filters and authentication tokens.

+> **Remark:** Query parameters must by UTF-8 percent encoded (URL encoded).

+### JSON Body

+JSON data is for more heavy weight data objects sent to - or received by - the API.
+The JSON format is specified - if any, for both requests and responses - in the documentation of each endpoint.

 ## Object Types

 Object types are typical entities in the API.
 These entities can be a user, profile, image or product - each has its own format and properties.
 Typically objects types are associated with endpoints.
 These associations are as following.